Last Updated on November 14, 2022 by Audrey Scott

 Pupusas (stuffed corn tortillas) are the go-to street food of choice throughout El Salvador.
 Filled with refried red beans, cheese and a dash of chicharron (salty pork rinds), the pupusas below from a simple street stand east of central park in Juayua were the best we had eaten anywhere.
 Top with pickled vegetables and chili peppers.
 Delicious!

 A traditional Ethiopian coffee ceremony will likely take at least twenty minutes from start to finish for the first cup of coffee, but it is absolutely well worth the wait.
-You need to sample a few, and perhaps only then will you begin to fully comprehend how important coffee is to Ethiopia, the purported birthplace of the stuff.
+You need to sample a few, and perhaps only then will you begin to fully comprehend how important coffee is to Ethiopian cuisine.

 Khachapuri, the ubiquitous signature Georgian cheese-stuffed bread oozes gooey goodness.
-A common site on the Georgian table — at breakfast, lunch or dinner.
+A common sight in Georgian cuisine — at breakfast, lunch or dinner.
 Because the cheese inside is mildly brined, it's salty goodness is like a diet-demolishing siren call.

 Guatemala served as our first stop in Central America.
-We took to street food in Antigua almost straight away.
+We took to street food in Antigua almost straight away, during normal time as well as in the midst of Semana Santa (Easter Week) celebrations when street food stalls were everywhere.
 This, a chuchito (similar to a Mexican tamale – shredded meat and vegetables stuffed in a mass of boiled, ground corn), was smothered in fresh guacamole, salsa and cabbage.